11. "Interest Rate Uncertainty and Economic Fluctuations" with Drew D. Creal, October 2014.Abstract

 This paper employs an approximation that makes a nonlinear term structure model extremely tractable for analysis of an economy operating near the zero lower bound for interest rates.
 We show that such a model offers an excellent description of the data and can be used to summarize the macroeconomic effects of unconventional monetary policy at the zero lower bound.
 Our estimates imply that the efforts by the Federal Reserve to stimulate the economy since 2009 succeeded in making the unemployment rate in December 2013 0.13% lower than it otherwise would have been.

-9. "Estimation of Affine Term Structure Models with Spanned or Unspanned Stochastic Volatility" with Drew D. Creal, May 2014.Abstract
+8. "Estimation of Affine Term Structure Models with Spanned or Unspanned Stochastic Volatility" with Drew D. Creal, forthcoming in Journal of Econometrics.Abstract

 We develop new procedures for maximum likelihood estimation of affine term structure models with spanned or unspanned stochastic volatility.
 Our approach uses linear regression to reduce the dimension of the numerical optimization problem yet it produces the same estimator as maximizing the likelihood.
 It improves the numerical behavior of estimation by eliminating parameters from the objective function that cause problems for conventional methods.
 We find that spanned models capture the cross-section of yields well but not volatility while unspanned models fit volatility at the expense of fitting the cross-section.